 Either way you look at it, hoe cake is revered by those who know of it.
-I am sure its origins sprang forth much like the rest of our southern dishes – too little time and too few ingredients.
-It is a simple food to make but will easily take over the starring role at your dinner table.
-Once you see how simple it is to make, it will take a starring role in your dinner preparations as well!
+I am sure its origin sprang forth much like the rest of our classic southern dishes – too little time and too few ingredients.
+While it is a simple food to make, it will easily take over the starring role at your dinner table.

 - Vegetable shortening